- Latin America / Caribbean

 Next steps and how to get involved

-Among key results of this project is the overall recommendation to look in-depth into the eco-design of packaging which has great improvement potential.
+Among key results of this project is the overall recommendation to look in-depth into the eco-design of packaging for food and beverage, in general, which has great improvement potential.

 If interested in building the first cluster of companies and experts engaged in sustainable packaging in LATIN AMERICA and willing to share their experiences and advance the agenda on this area, please contact firstname.lastname@example.org